mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Further Reading

-* [How to do Code Reviews Like a Human](/human-code-reviews-1/): Learn to make your code reviews more effective when you're the reviewer.
+* [How to do Code Reviews Like a Human](/human-code-reviews-1/): Now that you're an expert reviewee, learn to make your code reviews more effective when you're the reviewer.

 ---